afer92/DS18B20_Web_Server/README.md

 # DS18B20_Web_Server
-Fan control with ESP-12E NodeMCU board
+Fan control with ESP-12E NodeMCU board, updatable parameters by web server.

 ## Description
 This code was written to control the temperature under an induction hob.
 A basic web server is used to adjust control parameters.